LiorSinai/TransformersLite.jl/README.md

 - `TransformerClassifier`: a transformer encoder followed by some aggregation layer (use `MeanLayer` or `Dense`), a `FlattenLayer` and a `Dense` layer for the head.
 - `TransformerGenerator`: a transformer encoder with masking followed by a `Dense` layer for the head.

 ## Examples
+### Examples Repository

+More extensive examples were part of this repository.
+They have since been moved to [github.com/LiorSinai/TransformersLite-Examples](https://github.com/LiorSinai/TransformersLite-Examples).

 ### Classifier

 Create a model with `Flux.Chain`: